In Florida, transfer taxes are also referred to as "documentary stamps" or "doc stamps," and they're typically paid by the seller.

 Real estate transactions are subject to federal and state taxes, as well, such as the capital gains tax mentioned above.
 If you have to pay capital gains taxes, those will be due at filing.

 Only an experienced agent can help you understand the fees and taxes that apply to your location, advocate for you through the process, and help you obtain the best outcome.
-Knowing what’s ahead can help you plan accordingly so you don’t run into any surprises that could be financially detrimental.
+Knowing what's ahead can help you plan accordingly so you don't run into any surprises that could be financially detrimental, especially in a state like Florida, where tax fees can be steep.